ryanbradley-webdev/pomodoro/README.md

 ### Continued development

 I will be integrating the lessons learned in building this app into other projects across the board, specifically in designing my own Vite/React/TS scaffold for starting projects.
+I also intend to further refine the animation in this project, specifically with the settings modal.

 ## Author